-- Download and complete the ULWR Course Proposal Form (.doc).
+- Download and complete the ULWR Course Proposal Form (.docx).

-- To request GSI support from the Sweetland Center for Writing, download and complete the GSI Support Request Form (.doc).
+- If you're teaching a large class and need GSI support from the Sweetland Center for Writing, download and complete the GSI Support Request Form (.doc).

 - Submit the completed forms along with an updated course syllabus to email@example.com.